JamesSkemp/words/content/post/july-2015-tablet-recommendations.md

 +++
 title = "July 2015 tablet recommendations"
-summary = "The following is an email I sent on July 23, 2015, to someone who was looking to purchase her first tablet.
+description = "The following is an email I sent on July 23, 2015, to someone who was looking to purchase her first tablet.
 It's now a month out of date, but I hope it helps someone, or is historically interesting." draft = false comments = true date = "2015-08-29T15:12:33-05:00"